mik01aj/devtool/README.md

 ### `iron-node`

-Another Electron-based debugger is [iron-node](https://github.com/s-a/iron-node). `iron-node` includes better support for native addons and a complex graphical interface that shows your `package.json` and `README.md`.
+[iron-node](https://github.com/s-a/iron-node) is another Electron-based debugger. `iron-node` includes better support for native addons and a complex graphical interface that shows your `package.json` and `README.md`.

-Whereas `devtool` is more focused on the command-line, Unix-style piping/redirection, and Electron/Browser APIs for interesting use-cases (e.g. [Google StreetView](#browser-apis)).
+`iron-node` shims various features to behave more like Node.js (like `require.main` and `process.exit`) and overrides the internal `require` mechanism for source maps, improved error handling and `"browser"` field resolution.

-`devtool` shims various features to behave more like Node.js (like `require.main` and `process.exit`) and overrides the internal `require` mechanism for source maps, improved error handling and `"browser"` field resolution.
+`devtool`, on the other hand, is more focused on the command-line, Unix-style piping/redirection, and Electron/Browser APIs for interesting use-cases (e.g. [Google StreetView](#browser-apis)).

 ### `node-inspector`